jibietr/jekyll-now/_posts/2015-7-23-Shinyapps-tips.md

 shinyapps::deployApp(appFiles=app.files,appName='my_app_name')
 ```

-see a related post (here)[http://stackoverflow.com/questions/26316192/uploading-csv-file-to-shinyapps-io]
+this is related what is discussed [here](http://stackoverflow.com/questions/26316192/uploading-csv-file-to-shinyapps-io)

 **tip #2: `showLogs` is your friend**

-this is quite basic, but I only got to knew about it when I
+this is quite basic, but I only got to know about it after I
-started getting into complex deployment errors.
-Use it after deploying
+started getting into erros difficult to debug.
+Use it after `deployApp`
 to monitor the deployment result:

 ```R